 What is the easiest vegetable to grow for beginners?

-What is the best month to start a vegetable garden?
+Best month to start a vegetable garden

-The best month to start a vegetable garden is typically early spring, March and April.
+In general, the best month to start a vegetable garden is typically early spring, March and April.
 Cold climates have a shorter growing season so it may be closer to May or into June.
 In hot climates, you may want to avoid the hot months and start a vegetable garden October for gardening through April or May.

 The best month depends on the climate where you live and what you want to grow.
 Certain vegetables grow better in certain temperatures.
 Learn your USDA hardiness zone if you don’t know it.